-- a) Method: visual observation; - Timing and Frequency: Post construction, visual observations would be conducted 3 hours per quarter for one year;

-- c) Sample Size: four times (once every quarter for the first year following completion of construction); - d) Sites: parking areas of each of the selected alternative(s); - e) Performance Criteria: the public are using the constructed public park infrastructure and amenities.
+- a) Method: visual observation; - b) Timing and Frequency: Post construction, visual observations would be conducted 3 hours per quarter for one year; - c) Sample Size: four times (once every quarter for the first year following completion of construction); - d) Sites: parking areas of the selected alternative; - e) Performance Criteria: public use of the constructed public park infrastructure and amenities associated with monitoring, maintenance, and/or corrective actions would be the responsibility of Gulf County and are, therefore, outside the scope of this monitoring plan.

-Additional Monitoring: The use and performance of the alternative(s) would continue to be measured throughout the life of the park(s); however less frequently and methodically than the first year of natural resource damage assessment monitoring.
-Continued monitoring after the first year following completion of construction would occur in the course of regular management activities and all costs associated with monitoring, maintenance, and/or corrective actions would be the responsibility of the respective county of Florida Park Service for each alternative (Franklin County for Alligator Point Park, Florida Park Service for Little Redfish Lake Addition to Grayton Beach State Park, and Gulf County for Salinas Park Addition) and are, therefore, outside the scope of this monitoring plan.
+Additional Monitoring: The use and performance of the alternative would continue to be measured throughout the life of the park; however less frequently and methodically than the first year of natural resource damage assessment monitoring.
+Continued monitoring after the first year following completion of construction would occur in the course of regular management activities and all costs